azfaraziz/Jupyterhub-spark-python-k8s/README.md

 This will spawn a single jupyter server locally

-## Change the docker image in Jupyterhub
+## Change docker image in Jupyterhub

 This follows the instructions found in [Zero-To-Jupyterhub: User Environment](http://zero-to-jupyterhub.readthedocs.io/en/latest/user-environment.html)